 I don’t think of myself as wealthy, and generally we don’t have much left over at the end of the month.
 Which is why the expected contribution number from a typical financial aid department left my face feeling a bit tingly.

 Is it getting warm in here, or is that just me?
+My editor-in-chief 8 thinks I’m either suffering from menopause or anaphylaxis based on these symptoms.
+We’ll just have to wait and see.

 Next, the College Board has a great college savings calculator to tell you how far your current plan will go toward paying for college.
 Before you go there, I’d like to warn you – the result is scarier than scary, scary, clowns.